 Origins & Mission

 The Center for Clinical Epidemiology and Outcomes Research (CLEO) was founded in 2011 under the auspices of the 1st and 2nd Pediatric Department of the National and Kapodistrian University of Athens, thanks to a grant from the Stavros Niarchos Foundation.
-CLEO’s vision is to improve patient safety and the quality healthcare services provided by Greek hospitals, with emphasis on the prevention of hospital acquired infections and the judicious use of antibiotics.
+CLEO’s vision is to improve patient safety and the quality healthcare services.
+It is dedicated to disease prevention & control, through research, education and tailored-interventions that strengthen the Greek health system.
 CLEO is operating as an non-governmental, non-profit organisation since October 2014.

 From July 2012 through December 2015, CLEO implemented research and evaluation activities aimed at the prevention of hospital acquired infections and the judicious use of antibiotics in two tertiary Children’s Hospitals of Athens, “Aghia Sophia” and “Panagiotis and Aglaia Kyriakou”.
 Specifically, this work focused on the design and implementation of educational interventions on appropriate practices to improve the quality of the health services and increase the adoption of internationally established guidelines on daily clinical practice.
 The CLEO research team collaborated with specialized teaching, research, medical-nursing and administrative personnel, both from Greece and abroad, to design and implement these interventions, and to determine their effectiveness.